Sagar-Adkhale/Blog-CMS/posts/engagement-with-hills.md

 ![](/images/uploads/coonor.jpg)

 From here we headed towards Ooty which was about 20km more.
-Initial 2-3 km after a breakfast was little slow but eventually, we got momentum.
-Around 12.15 at Ooty we went for lunch and post that towards Guadalur.
+Initial 2-3 km after the breakfast was little slow but eventually, we got momentum.
+Around 12.15 at Ooty, we went for lunch and post that towards Guadalur.
 The road towards gudalur is not in great condition but the views compensate for that.

 As per plan of day 1 we had reached gudalur at 4.45 itself and was about to call it off for the day.
 This is where Shravanan suggested to go ahead until 7 pm and cover more distance so that next day distance can be reduced as the next day was going to be hilly as well.

 We rode another 20-25km and took off at beautiful village of pattavayal.
 Gudalur to pattavayal comprises of small hills but magnificent views.
-The best part was our stay which just outside the entry of Waynad forest reserve.
+The best part was our stay which was just outside the entry of Waynad forest reserve.

 ![](/images/uploads/screenshot-2023-10-18-at-1.46.13-pm.png)